-University Police Authority
+WCSU Police Department Authority

-The WCSU PD is established in accordance with Section 10a-156b of the Connecticut General Statutes, which provides for a special police force at WCSU whose members have the same duties, responsibilities and authority as members of a duly organized local, municipal or state police department.
+The WCSU PD is established in accordance with Section 10a-156b of the Connecticut General Statutes, which provides for a special police force at WCSU whose members have the same duties, responsibilities and authority as members of a duly organized local police department.

 The jurisdiction of the department extends to the geographical limits of the property owned or under the control of WCSU.
-The department has statewide jurisdiction in felony cases, in accordance with Connecticut State Law, or when serving warrants issued by the Superior Court anywhere in Connecticut.
+The department has statewide arrest authority for felony crimes, in accordance with Connecticut General Statutes and is empowered to serve any warrants issued by the Superior Court anywhere in Connecticut for crimes committed within the jurisdiction of WCSU.

-The WCSU PD provides a full range of police services to ensure the safety and protection of the campus and its university population of more than 4,900 faculty, staff and students, of which about 994 reside on campus.
+The WCSU PD provides a full range of police services to ensure the safety and protection of the campus and its university population of more than 4,900 faculty, staff and students, of which about one thousand reside on campus.
 All departmental activities and efforts are directed toward fulfillment of these obligations in the most efficient and effective manner possible within the legal, ethical and moral framework of contemporary society.